What Does Trip Insurance Cover? We Summarize the Fine Print

 - Everything else.

-Below, you can find a summary of what travel insurance covers and tips for how to weigh your options to choose the right plan.
+Below, you can find a summary of what trip insurance covers and tips for how to weigh your options to choose the right plan.

 If you want to dig right into the details, see our full list of coverages and covered reasons for Generali plans, or you can review our plan documents for all of the fine print.